Quantum Unsupervised and Supervised Learning on Superconducting Processors: Experimental Implementation of Hybrid Clustering Algorithm

-\textit{Current Limitations.---}Some current limitations exist on the IBMQ for applications of this algorithm for calculating quantum distance measures.
+Some current limitations exist on the IBMQ for applications of this algorithm for calculating quantum distance measures.
+Our algorithm does not give identical results to the classical analogue due to uncertainty in estimating probability distributions caused by a executing a finite number of circuit runs.
 For low number of runs (known as \textit{shots} in Qiskit), there is a high variance in calculating the probability needed for (12).
 We deal with this by running each circuit for 100000 shots, for which we empirically find the standard deviation to be $1.6\%$ of the mean.
-As noise mitigations are expectedly improved, this variance will rapidly decrease, allowing for the algorithm to be executed with less number of shots.
+Also, as stated before, true quantum devices are currently too noisy to extract useful results with this algorithm.
+As noise mitigation techniques are expectedly improved, this noise will rapidly decrease, allowing for the algorithm to be executed quickly on true quantum devices.

-Additionally, when the optimal cluster centroids for the dataset are located very close together, the algorithm occasionally misclassifies a low number of datapoints near the boundaries due to noise in the distance measure, which can sometimes cause failure of the algorithm to terminate.
+Additionally, when the optimal cluster centroids for the dataset are located very close together, the algorithm occasionally misclassifies a low number of datapoints near the boundaries due to uncertainty in the distance measure, which can sometimes cause failure of the algorithm to terminate.
 This is a consequence of the strict condition of termination in the \textit{K}-means algorithm, and slightly easing this condition remedies this problem.